 6.1 Open research questions

-Existing research methods applied in grinding technology cannot meet the needs of future development (as outlined in various remarks in each of the previous three sections), and it is therefore imperative to propose and develop new methods or strategies that can predict ground surface roughness accurately and in real time.
+Existing research methods applied in grinding technology may not be able to fully meet the needs of future development (as outlined in various remarks in each of the previous three sections), and it is therefore imperative to propose and develop new methods or strategies that can predict ground surface roughness accurately and in real time.
 This is going to be a consistent requirement of digitalized and smart manufacturing in the future.
 Fig. 28 shows the development trend of the grinding surface roughness prediction models.
 It also shows how integrating the physical space, information space, and empirical knowledge of the grinding process in real-time is the prerequisite to achieve efficient control of the surface quality.